Layer-7 Governance Infrastructure Is Live

 Hardware & Compute • Networking • Data • Models • Orchestration • Applications

-Authority Mapping • Policy Enforcement • Risk Scoring • State Machines • Decision Ledger • Controls
+Authority Mapping • Policy Enforcement • Risk Scoring • Approval Routing • Decision Ledger • Controls

-- Policy is documented, but not enforced as an architectural gate.
+- Policy is documented but not enforced as an execution gate.

-- Authority is implied socially, not encoded structurally.
+- Authority is assumed socially instead of encoded structurally.

 Layer-7 Formalizes Decision Governance

 Layer-7 is positioned above execution layers and beneath human command authority.
-It is the layer where a unified AI system becomes governable: actions are constrained by policy, risk is scored pre-execution, approvals are routed by authority mapping, and decision transitions are logged for audit-grade reconstruction.
+It is the layer where automated systems become governable: actions are constrained by policy, risk is scored before execution, approvals are routed by authority mapping, and decision transitions are logged for audit reconstruction.

 Authority Mapping

-Encodes who can approve, override, or route decisions across roles, levels, and domains — making authority a structural input, not a social assumption.
+Encodes who can approve, override, or escalate decisions across roles, levels, and domains.

 Policy Enforcement

-Converts governance rules into enforceable controls inside the execution pathway, supporting consistent behavior across environments and use cases.
+Converts governance rules into enforceable controls inside the execution pathway.

 Risk Scoring

-Scores decisions before execution using context, thresholds, and constraints — enabling proportional controls, escalation, and safe execution patterns.
+Scores decisions before execution using context, thresholds, and operational impact.

 State Machines